 - d.
 'Catechumen' means a person who wishes to be baptised and has been accepted into the Order of Catechumens through the appropriate liturgical rite.
 'Candidate' means a baptised member of a non-Catholic denomination who is preparing for admission into full communion with the Catholic Church.
 Proof of acceptance into the catechumenate, and evidence for a candidate should be by a letter from the appropriate priest. - e.
 'Orthodox Churches' are those eastern Churches not in full communion with the Catholic Church, who have retained the Catholic tradition regarding the sacraments.
 In this group are included (for the purpose of admissions) members of other Churches which the Apostolic See judges to be in the same position as the aforesaid eastern Churches as far as the sacraments are concerned.
 Membership is normally evidenced by a certificate of baptism or reception from the authorities of that Church. - f.
 'Brother or sister': For admission to this school, a brother or sister is defined as a natural brother or sister (i.e. another child of the same parents, whether living at the same address or not), or a half-brother/ half-sister or a step-brother/ step-sister or an adoptive or foster brother/ sister, living at the same address.
-A child will be given a 'brother or sister' priority if they have a brother or sister at the school at the time of the child's admission. - Please note: If a non-Catholic child is admitted to the school, parents should be aware that, if the school becomes oversubscribed with Catholics in the future, any non-Catholic brothers/sisters might not be able to secure a place. - g.
+A child will be given a 'brother or sister' priority if they have a brother or sister at the school at the time of the child's admission. - g.
 Parents/Carers: A parent/carer means all natural parents, any person who is not a parent but has parental responsibility for a child, and any person who has care of a child. - h.
-Parish Boundaries: For the purposes of the admission arrangements for the year 2022-23, the parish boundaries are as shown on the maps in this policy.
-Zoomable maps are available at: www.abdiocese.org.uk/Parishes - i.
-Multiple Births: In the event of applications from parents/carers relating to children of multiple births (e.g. twins or triplets etc.), the Governing Body will admit twins and all siblings from multiple births where one of the children is the last child ranked within the school's published admission number. - j.
-Distance: For criteria 2-5, distance will be measured in a straight line from the child's home address to the church (or nearest church if more than one) where the applicant worships.
-For criteria 6-12 distance will be measured in a straight line from the child's home address to the school.
-In both instances governors will use a computerised measuring system which measures straight line distance from a central point in each location.
+Parish Boundaries: For the purposes of the admission arrangements for the year 2023-24, the parish boundaries are as shown on the map in this policy.
+A Zoomable map is available at: www.abdiocese.org.uk/education/find-a-school. - i.
+Multiple Births: In the event of applications from parents/carers relating to children of multiple births (e.g. twins or triplets etc.), the governing body will admit twins and all siblings from multiple births within the same criterion.
+Where there are children from a multiple birth from the same criterion, the children will be ranked consecutively following the random allocation for the first multiple birth sibling i.e. the ranking of the first multiple birth child will determine the ranking of the second and so on.